 - Udana: This is the energy that controls your body, from the larynx up.
-This energy is considered more spiritual in nature, and it oversees how we use our extra-sensory perception.
+This energy is considered more spiritual in nature and oversees how we use our extra-sensory perception.

-- Prana: This is the energy that covers the area between the heart and larynx, and is most often worked on during yoga practice.
-It governs your respiratory system, breath, and speech.
+- Prana: This energy covers the area between the heart and larynx and is most often worked on during yoga practice.
+It governs your respiratory system, breathing, and speech.

 - Samana: This energy covers the area from the navel to the heart.
 It rules your digestive system.
-If you have problems with digestion, it is an indication that this energy is out of balance.
+If you have digestion problems, it indicates that this energy is out of balance.

 - Vyana: This energy relates to the whole body.
 It is what regulates the contraction and relaxation of your muscles.
 It also oversees your joints and affects how they move.
 If you suffer from rheumatism or arthritis, this energy could need attention.